alichry/simple-hpcluster/README.md

                         TYPE is either MasterServer or ComputeFleet
     -g SGE_ROOT, --sge-root SGE_ROOT
                         Bootstrapper expects the environment variable SGE_ROOT
                         to be set.
-In case it doesn't it will use SGE_ROOT Defaults to /opt/sge
+In case it doesn't, it will use SGE_ROOT Defaults to /opt/sge
     -m QCONF_PATH, --qconf QCONF_PATH
                         Bootstrapper adds an SMP parallel environment to SGE.